 Online reputation management is not a black market approach to the Internet.
-ORM’s main objective is to identify how a company or person is being perceived on the Web in order to make positive adjustments to marketing and public relations strategies.
 The article states, “It would have been terrible if the administrators and staff did not do something about the university’s reputation.”

 The article also emphasizes the importance for the public to recognize that the actions of the police involved in the incident are isolated and not reflective of UC Davis as a whole.
 The author summarizes their argument with the following: “But I think it’s important to recognize that the actions of those police, and perhaps the administrators above them, were the guilty parties, and smearing the reputation of the entire university has direct and indirect damaging effects upon many more individuals who were not responsible for the unjustified pepper-spraying of the protestors.”